ananya-964/kernel_Codex_OSSP/2520030471_Practical/Practical-01/README.md

-uname -a → The uname command shows basic details about the Linux system and its kernel.
+uname -a → Shows basic information about the Linux system and kernel.

-lscpu → The lscpu command displays CPU-related information such as architecture, number of cores, threads, and processor details.
+lscpu → Shows CPU details such as architecture, cores, and threads.

-lsblk → The lsblk command lists available block devices, including storage disks and their partitions.
+lsblk → Shows storage devices like disks and their partitions.

-ps → The ps command shows details about processes that are currently running in the system.
+ps → Shows the processes currently running on the system.

-top → The top command continuously displays system activity, including CPU usage, memory usage, and running processes.
+top → Shows live system information such as CPU usage, memory usage, and processes.

-The Operating System (OS) works as an interface between computer hardware and application programs.
-It manages hardware resources and provides common services that allow applications to use the hardware safely and efficiently.
+The Operating System (OS) acts as a link between the hardware and application programs.
+It manages the hardware and provides useful services to applications.

 CPU Abstraction:
-The OS provides an abstraction of the CPU through processes and scheduling.
-Applications do not directly manage the processor; instead, the OS scheduler determines which process receives CPU time.
+The OS manages the CPU using processes and scheduling.
+It decides which process gets CPU time.

 Memory Abstraction:
-The OS gives each process a virtual address space.
-This allows programs to use memory without needing to know where the data is physically stored in RAM.
+The OS gives each process its own virtual memory space.
+Programs do not need to know the actual location of data in RAM.

 Storage Abstraction:
-The OS simplifies storage management by organizing physical storage devices into files, directories, and file systems.
-Applications can access data through files instead of dealing directly with disk sectors.
+The OS manages storage using files, folders, and file systems.
+Programs can work with files without directly handling the disk.

 I/O Device Abstraction:
-The OS manages hardware devices through device drivers.
-Applications interact with devices such as keyboards, displays, and disks through standard OS interfaces and system calls.
+The OS manages devices such as keyboards, screens, and disks using device drivers.
+Programs can use these devices through system calls.

 Conclusion:
-Therefore, the OS provides a simplified and controlled interface to hardware by hiding its complexity and offering useful abstractions and services to application programs.
+The OS makes hardware easier and safer to use by hiding its complex details and providing simple services to applications.